getmanoleg/rsschool-cv/cv.md

 I want to learn front-end coding and switch from my current work field.
-After from University graduating I worked as a surveyor and land surveyor in a government agency.
+After University started to work as a surveyor and land surveyor in a government agency.
 Since 2014 I have been working in construction industry.

 Skills
 I possess html and css at the basic entry level.